-We are a single member limited liability that made an election to be taxed as a C corporation for income tax purposes and files a consolidated federal income tax return with its subsidiaries.
+We are a single member limited liability company that made an election to be taxed as a C corporation for income tax purposes and files a consolidated federal income tax return with its subsidiaries.

 We account for income taxes using the asset and liability method.
 Deferred tax assets and liabilities are determined based on temporary differences between the bases used for financial reporting and income tax reporting purposes based on the enacted tax rates and laws that will be in effect at the time such temporary differences are expected to reverse.
-A valuation allowance is provided for deferred tax assets if it is more likely than not that we will not realize those tax assets through future operations.